Peng WEI [CV]

 George Washington University

 I am an associate professor in the Department of Mechanical and Aerospace Engineering at the George Washington University, with courtesy appointments at Electrical and Computer Engineering Department and Computer Science Department.
 By contributing to the intersection of control, optimization, machine learning, and artificial intelligence, I develop autonomous systems and decision support tools for aviation, aeronautics and aerial robotics.
 My current focuses are (1) safety, efficiency, and scalability of aircraft autonomy, multi-agent autonomy and human-autonomy teaming; (2) aviation operations including air traffic management/control (ATM/C), airline operations, UAS traffic management (UTM), advanced air mobility (AAM) and aviation electrification; and (3) AI safety, security and certification for safety-critical systems.
 I am leading the Intelligent Aerospace Systems Lab (IASL).
 I am an AIAA Associate Fellow.
-I serve as an associate editor for AIAA Journal of Aerospace Information Systems.
+I serve as an associate editor for AIAA Journal of Aerospace Information Systems and Journal of Open Aviation Science.
 I received my Ph.D. degree in Aerospace Engineering from Purdue University in 2013.
 Here is my latest CV.

 Highlights

-• Feb.
+- Feb.
 2024, we have been awarded the 3-year $6M NASA University Leadership Initiative (ULI) grant on AI safety and security for aircraft/airspace autonomy in urban air mobility operations.
 Our collaborators include Vanderbilt University, Purdue University, UT Austin, UC Irvine, Tennessee State University, Northern Virginia Community College, and Collins Aerospace.

-• Aug.
+- Aug.
 2023 to Nov.
 2023, I spent a wonderful semester of sabbatical visit at UC Berkeley.
 I also visited many collaborators on the west coast, including Airbus A^3, NASA Ames, Joby Aviation, Archer, Zipline, Xwing, Reliable Robotics, Supernal, NMSU, Stanford, University of Washington, UC Davis, UC Irvine, and UCLA.

 Contact